CMHAAorg/cmhaa-website/site/content/about.md

       support their involvement with CMHAA at a strategic level, and in the day-to-day delivery of our initiatives.
   - type: friends_cmhaa
-    friends_cmhaa_title: Friends of CMHAA
+    friends_cmhaa_title: Expert advisors
-    friends_cmhaa_description: "CMHAA is guided by a group of mental health experts from across Australia.
-We call this group the Friends of CMHAA:"
+    friends_cmhaa_description: We are guided by a group of mental health experts from across Australia.
     friend:
       - friend_text: Ben Bars, weareunity
       - friend_text: Michelle Baxter, SafeWork Australia